adrianstanca1/-Buildprogemini-/DEPLOYMENT_READY.md

-# 🚀 BuildPro - Vercel Deployment Complete
+# 🎉 BuildPro - Full-Stack Deployment Ready

-## ✅ Deployment Status: READY
+## ✅ Deployment Status: READY FOR PRODUCTION

-Your BuildPro application is now fully configured and ready for Vercel deployment!
+Your complete full-stack Construction Management Platform is ready for deployment with working database connections!

 ## 📦 What Was Configured